-While there are too many variables in work conditions to predict everything that can go wrong, proper rope care and use includes doing what you can to minimize your risks and make dangerous situations, at least, safer.
+While there are too many variables in work conditions to predict everything that can go wrong, proper rope care and use includes doing what you can to minimize your risks to make work safer.

-Use a rope type that’s been used successfully to do the same kind of work you’re doing, and confirm that your choice has the proper characteristics and a working load limit for the specific task at hand.
-Some industries, especially those involving overhead work – tree trimming, window washing, any job requiring use of scaffolding or climbing – have very clear specifications, often as required by OSHA.
+Use a rope type that has been used successfully to do the same kind of work you’re doing, and confirm that your choice has the proper characteristics and a working load limit for the specific task at hand.
+Some industries, especially those involving overhead work like tree trimming, window washing, any job requiring use of scaffolding or climbing, have very clear specifications.
 When in doubt, check with an engineer or other qualified person experienced in rope use.

-Having the right rope is a good start.
-But as with any tool, it must be used properly.
+Having the right rope is a good start however as with any tool, it must be used properly.
 When any of the following conditions exist, we strongly recommend expert guidance:

-There are no provisions for frequent inspection based on specific standards
+- There are not provisions for frequent inspection based on specific standards

 Rope under tension can recoil if it breaks or is released suddenly, causing serious injury to anyone in front of or behind it.